5 Top Tips For Surviving Silly Season!

 1 – Preparation Is Key

 In a similar vein, make sure your sweeping kit is in good, working order.
 Do you have enough smoke pellets, vacuum bags, gaffa tape and so on?
-Do you have a spare camera incase one goes kaput?
+Do you have a spare vacuum in case one goes kaput?

 2 – Know Your Daily Limits

 At this time of year, it can seem like there’s some kind of Macho Man competition on as to who can do the most sweeps in a day.
-However many jobs others do really shouldn’t worry you.
+But the number of jobs others do really shouldn’t worry you.
 Instead, concentrate on how many YOU feel comfortable doing a day.
 It’s a marathon, not a race!

 If you’re starting out, you may only want to do three or four.
 There’s nothing wrong with that.
 After all, it’s better to do a handful of jobs well, and to your satisfaction, than to aim for a larger number and feel you’ve not performed as well.